All-Rounder: A batsman who has the ability to bat and bowls both. Can also refer to a batsman/wicket-keeper.

-Duck (Golden): Golden duck is referred when batsman out on zero on the very first delivery.
+Duck (Golden): Golden duck is referred to when batsman out on zero on the very first delivery.

 Delivery: Act of bowling.

-Doosra: When an right handed off spinner bowls a delivery turning like a leg break, turning from off to leg side.
+Doosra: When a right-handed off-spinner bowls a delivery turning like a leg break, turning from off to leg side.

-Extras: Runs added to a team's total which are not created by the bat/batsman e.g. bys, leg-byes, no-ball, wide-ball etc.
+Extras: Runs added to a team's total which is not created by the bat/batsman e.g. bys, leg-byes, no-ball, wide-ball, etc.

-Field: Playing area, also refer to a fielder or positioning of the fielders.
+Field: Playing area, also refers to a fielder or positioning of the fielders.